-No. Most people with mental health problems are not “mad”, but have problems with feeling stressed, sad, anxious or confused.
+No. People with mental health problems are not “mad”, but have problems with feeling stressed, sad, anxious or confused.

 Up to 4 in 10 people admitted to hospital will experience some form of mental health problem.
 These range from mild and short-lived problems to more serious mental health problems.